Chaitanyark123/CNN_assignment/README.md

 Files contained:
 CNN_assignment:
 The jupiter notebook file in which the code is present.
 The Train and Test images.

+Note:The test and train images are to be downloaded and should be in the same folder as the jupiter notebook.

 Project Contributors: Krishna chaitanya (chaitanyark123@gmail.com)